fridalannerstrom/selekt/README.md

 #### Design changes
 - The current template is too much "dashboard" and will be to much for this project..
 - Decided to build my own template with Bootstrap.
 Custom CSS etc. Based on sketches in Adobe XD.

+#### Features implemented:
+Grid layout of candidate cards with dynamic data from the database, showing name, title, email, and top skills.

+Candidate profile modal popup, displaying full profile info (name, contact, skills, notes, etc.) without leaving the page.

+Animated slide-up modal from the bottom of the screen – 90% height, 80% width, scrollable.

+Separate delete confirmation modal – centered, small, no dark backdrop, and closes when clicking outside.

+Delete functionality via JavaScript, correctly linked to each candidate and confirmed before deletion.

+Improved routing & user protection – candidate view/edit/delete only accessible to the associated user.

+Layout and animation improvements for both modals; responsive positioning and UI polishing.

+GitHub comments added to reflect current status and what remains on each relevant user story.

+#### Still to do / improve:
+Candidate profile layout needs further design polish.

+More data fields (education, work experience, links, etc.) to be added to the model and views.

+Delete button currently only available in candidate profile view – not yet in list/grid view.